Will Solar Panels Work If I Have A Lot Of Trees?

 Thanks to modern solar panel technology, solar panels can still be efficient when they’re in sub-optimal conditions.
-A modern solar panel may produce more energy from 4 hours of direct sunlight than an old solar panel would produce from 12 hours of direct sunlight.
+A modern solar panel may produce more energy from 4 hours of indirect sunlight than an old solar panel would produce from 12 hours of direct sunlight.

 Even Wooded Properties Receive Sunlight for Parts of the Day

 Obviously, the sun doesn’t stay in the same spot all day, all year round.
 It moves throughout the sky during the day and rotates to the north or south, depending on the season.
 You might have a tree in the corner of your yard that blocks sunlight from hitting your panels in December and January but doesn’t obstruct the panel throughout the rest of the year.